ulhaqdhifulloh/TUBES-WAD-TELU-LINK/README.md

 - **Password**: `password`

 **Note**:
-- New users can be registered ONLY by admin
+- New users can be registered ONLY by admin through "Registration" menu
-- All users can view: Events, Academic Info, News
+- All users can view: Events, Academic Info, News, Organizations
-- All users can fully manage: Lost & Found (own posts), Forum (own posts)
+- All users can fully manage their own posts: Lost & Found, Forum (create, edit, delete)
+- All users can answer/comment on any forum questions
 - Only admin can create/edit/delete: Events, Academic Info, News
+- Admin can delete (but not edit) any Lost & Found items and Forum posts

 ---